Analysis | More evasive answers from Amy Coney Barrett

 Finally, Barrett was also somewhat evasive when it came to clarifying her stand on Roe. v.
 Wade.
 As I’ve written, Sen. Josh Hawley (R-Mo.) has said he has a litmus test that required any nominee to “explicitly acknowledge” that Roe was wrongly decided.
 Hawley has since said this litmus test has been satisfied and that he supports Barrett.
 Blumenthal noted this and asked Barrett to account for it, but Barrett sidestepped the question somewhat:

-BLUMENTHAL: Sen. Hawley has since said that he will vote in favor of your nomination.
-Have you “explicitly acknowledged” to Sen. Hawley or anyone else that Roe v.
+BLUMENTHAL: Senator Hawley has since said that he will vote in favor of your nomination.
+Have you “explicitly acknowledged” to Senator Hawley or anyone else that Roe v.
 Wade was wrongly decided?BARRETT: As I said at the hearing, I have made no commitments to anyone regarding how I would rule in any specific case.

 But the question wasn’t about whether she has made commitments about “any specific case”; it was more broadly about whether she has told anyone that Roe was wrongly decided, as Hawley clearly believes she has.